Spooo-ky/how-to/README.md

 # Spoooky Basics
 Spoooky is a Instant HTML Personalisation Service.
 It allows to create content very similar to what `Mail Merge` does with email, but with Presentations, Websites, Landing Pages, Videos & Ads.
 It then shares with you a summary of all the viewers that have accessed your content for marketing and follow up purposes.

-It essentially replaces {{paramters}} placed in the HTML content, with personalised variables you feed it.
+It essentially replaces {{parameters}} placed in the HTML content, with personalised variables you feed it.

 ## URL Variables
 The easiest and most dynamic way to feeding Spoooky with dynamic content is the use of URL Variables.
 IF you are familiar with Google Analytics Tracking links `?utm_campaign=something&utm_medium=somethingElse`, this will be very natural to you.
 You can ammend any custom variable to the urls you send to your correspondents `?shoesize=44&height=194cm&favorite_color=yellow` and use them to customise the content they see.
 Spoooky variables and other variables play along nicely.